Na Tcha Temple

-The Na Tcha Temple (Templo Na Tcha; 大三巴哪吒廟), built in 1888, is a Chinese folk religion temple in Santo António, Macau, China.
+The Na Tcha Temple (Templo Na Tcha; 大三巴哪吒廟), built in 1888, is a Chinese folk religion temple in Santo António, Macau, a special administrative region of China.
 It is dedicated to the worship of the popular Deity Na Tcha (哪吒) or Sam Tai Tsz (三太子).

 History

 The Na Tcha Temple was built in homage to the guardian deity.
 It is believed that it was built to put an end to the plague ravaging the region during that time.

 In 2004, the temple became one of the designated sites of the Historic Centre of Macau enlisted on the UNESCO World Heritage Site.

 Description

 The small traditional Chinese temple is a simple single-chambered building measuring 8.4 m long and 4.51 m wide.
 The entrance porch opens to the temple building measuring 5 m in depth.
 The building is painted gray, with few ornamentations, except for paintings on walls under the entrance porch.
 The temple's roof, rising five meters, is a traditional gable roof.
 True to traditional Chinese architecture, the Na Tcha has protective ceramic animal figurines on its ridge.